nclaeys/axxes_integrated_exercise/README.md

 - make sure to include all relevant data in the raw input as that will be the starting point for all our subsequent queries
 - idempotency: rerunning the same job should yield the same result
 - reproducability: read/write the raw data (example: json files using data coming from the API).
 Only afterwards transform this to a structure we need...
-- how do you handle timezones in your solution?

 ### Steps for development